 The word Chillicothe comes from the Shawnee Cha-la-gaw-tha.
 The Shawnee people used this term as a name for the settlement that was home to their principal leader--as Chillicothe literally means "principal town."
 Many Chillicothes were settled and later moved, including communities near Frankfort and Piqua, Ohio, as well as just north of present day Chillicothe in Hopeton.
 The Shawnee and their ancestors lived and sustained themselves and their culture for thousands of years on this land prior to European contact.

-Modern Chillicothe was the center of the ancient Hopewell tradition, which flourished from 200 BCE until 500 CE.
+Before the arrival of the Shawnee people, modern Chillicothe was the center of the ancient Hopewell tradition, which flourished from 200 BC until 500 AD.
 This Amerindian culture had trade routes extending to the Rocky Mountains.
-They built earthen mounds for ceremonial and burial purposes throughout the Scioto and Ohio River valleys.
-Later Native American who inhabited the area through the time of European contact included the Shawnees.
-Present-day Chillicothe is the most recent of seven locations that bore the name because it was applied to the main town wherever the Chalakatha settled.
+They built earthen mounds for ceremonial and burial purposes throughout the Scioto and Ohio River valleys, many of which are still visible and sacred to this day.

 - Click here to view a historical timeline of Chillicothe.